tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 * Implementation is within a single system component.
 * Security does not depend on application-level code, which tends to be less secure than widely shared infrastructure components.
-* It is easier to reason about the application's security, since both peers' identity and security posture are known when the handshake completes and the TLS connection is established.
+* It is easier to reason about the application's security, since the peers' identities and security postures are known as soon as the handshake completes and the TLS connection is established.
 * Application code does not need to change.
-At most, some configuration is needed similar to the current use of a certificate trust stores.
+At most, some configuration is needed, similar to the current use of certificate trust stores.

 This document does not mandate any particular attestation technology.
 Companion documents are expected to define specific attestation mechanisms.